Skip to main content

 TBT measures the time a user is blocked from doing interactions at the critical page load time and is a metric that you want to get close to as 0 as possible.

-A score of 0 indicates that the user is not blocked, whereas a score of, let’s say, 1000 indicates that there was an accumulated time of 1 second where the user was blocked.
-Not a very good user experience.
+A score of 0 indicates that the user is not blocked, whereas a score of, let’s say, 1000 indicates that the user was blocked for an accumulated time of 1 second.
+This is not a very good user experience.
 You typically want to keep this number below 300 to ensure a happy journey for the user.

-As the most accessible tool, Page speed insights is web-based and uses Lighthouse behind the scenes.
-Anyone in your organization can use it; it is an excellent place to start.
+As the most accessible tool, Page Speed Insights is web-based and uses Lighthouse behind the scenes.
+Anyone in your organization can use it; making it an excellent place to start.

-Use this instead of Pagespeed Insights if you desire an even more detailed report, which is useful for local development.
+If you desire an even more detailed report, you can use this instead of Pagespeed Insights, which is useful for local development.

 If you haven't done so, add your website to Google Search Console.
 It is a free Google tool that helps you stay on top of your website's SEO performance, i.e., you can track and measure for which keywords you rank and with which URLs and also diagnose technical SEO issues like CWV and crawability of your website.

 As we already mentioned, if you are analyzing your CWV for SEO, this is the place to do it.
-The data for the Core Web Vitals report comes from the CrUX report, and this is the data that is then used in Search to influence rankings.
+The Core Web Vitals report data comes from the CrUX report, which is then used in Search to influence rankings.

 Search Console shows how CrUX data influences the page experience ranking factor by URL and URL group, meaning it considers URL-level CWV data when deciding where to rank you in SERPs.

-If you want to dive into how your website performs, visit webpagetest.org.
-It is an online service that provides page tests on a fleet of servers located in different places worldwide.
-The audit reports you get back show you with incredible detail all the behind-the-scenes of a page load and can be beneficial if you want to debug a particular frontend performance problem.
+If you want to examine your website's performance, visit webpagetest.org.
+This online service provides page tests on a fleet of servers located worldwide.
+The audit reports you get back show you in incredible detail all the behind-the-scenes of a page load and can be beneficial if you want to debug a particular front-end performance problem.

 It is also convenient when you want to perform tests where you are interested in the metrics measured from a particular region around the globe.